mageplaza/magento-2-auto-related-products-graphql/README.md

 # Magento 2 Auto Related Products GraphQL/PWA

+**Magento 2 Auto Related Products GraphQL is a part of Blog extension that adds GraphQL features, this supports PWA Studio.**

 [Mageplaza Auto Related Products for Magento 2](https://www.mageplaza.com/magento-2-automatic-related-products/) is an effective solution for displaying and introducing to customers products related to what they are viewing in the store.

 This extension is especially helpful for cross-selling and up-selling.
 It runs based on a set of rules functioning as conditions and actions and can be configured easily from the admin backend.
 Through this set of rules, the store admin can show different types of products as recommendations for customers.
 Accordingly, the products that match the rules will be displayed in a certain block.
 The auto-related product block is customizable as the store admin can set the priorities to determine which products will be displayed first among unlimited products recommended.